pangwa/write-yourself-a-scheme-doc/docs/2_parsing.md

 Error FS0039: undefined value or constructure "parseExpr".
 ```

-This is we defined the `parseExpr` as a recursive value because it was referenced in `parseList` and `parseQuoted`, it is tricky to define such data structures in F#.
+This error happens because we defined the `parseExpr` as a recursive value, referencing in `parseList` and `parseQuoted` which also need to reference `parseExpr`.
 Fortunately `FParsec` provides a workaround for such case the `createParserForwardedToRef`,
 Add codes to the `Parser.fs`
 ```fsharp
 let parseExpr, parseExprRef = createParserForwardedToRef () // add before parseList and parseDottedList